-Because the vehicle occupants in our example are not restrained by seat belts, all of the occupants' kinetic energy has to be absorbed at the point of impact \Rightarrow Fig. 8.
+Given that the passengers in our example are not fastened by seat belts, all of the occupants' kinetic energy has to be absorbed at the point of impact ⇒ Fig. 7.

-Even at speeds of 30 km/h (15 mph) to 50 km/h (30 mph), the forces acting on bodies in a collision can easily exceed one tonne (1000 kg).
+Even at speeds of 30 km/h (19 mph) to 50 km/h (30 mph), the forces acting on bodies in a collision can easily exceed one tonne (1000 kg).
 At greater speed these forces are even higher.

 Vehicle occupants not wearing seat belts are not "attached" to the vehicle.
 In a head-on collision, they will move forward at the same speed their vehicle was travelling just before the impact.
-This example applies not only to head-on collisions, but to all accidents and collisions.
+This example applies not only to head-on collisions. but to all accidents and collisions.